The Choice Literacy Book Club discusses My Hero Academia, Volume 1 by Kohei Horikoshi.

 Dana Murphy finds it is best to teach conventions in small, targeted groups in her fifth-grade classroom.
 She explains how she designs and leads these groups.

 Here are some excerpts from a writing share circle in Dana Murphy’s fifth-grade classroom.
 Each student shares a one- to two-sentence excerpt from the writing they completed during the day’s workshop.

-Sometimes those times when we “wing it” because we don’t have plans can lead to the most profound learning.
+Sometimes “winging it” because we don’t have plans can lead to the most profound learning.
 Dana Murphy dreams up a quick circle share, and what follows is magic.